 - Twenty-four definitions or lists from English grammar;

-- Latin vocabulary lists and John 1:1–7 in Latin; and
+- Latin vocabulary lists, conjugations, declensions, and John 1:1–7 in Latin; and

 - The forty-four U.S. presidents.

-Students recite all of this to their parent, to another Foundations parent a week later, to their tutor (later), and finally to their director.
+For Memory Master, students recite all of the information from the current cycle to their parent, to another Foundations parent a week later, to their tutor (later), and finally to their director.

 Who should try to achieve the “Memory Master” honor?
-I would say every sixth or seventh grader should try.
+I would say every eleven- and twelve-year-old should try.
 If it is their first year in Foundations, it will take some serious effort and practice time, but it is certainly achievable if the student is motivated.
 I want all my children to become “Memory Masters” during their fourth, fifth, and sixth grade years so that they will have mastered all three cycles before moving up to Challenge A.